One-Click Installation (Recommended)

 Set up OAuth 2.0 credentials and API access

-Google Cloud Setup Google Cloud Console
+Google Cloud Setup - Simplified!

-Enable Required APIs
+Google Cloud ConsoleEnable Required APIs

 Enable APIs: Calendar, Drive, Gmail, Docs, Sheets, Slides, Forms, Chat

-Configure Redirect URI
+Configure Redirect URI (Web Application Only)

-Add redirect URI to your OAuth client configuration
+Add redirect URI to your OAuth client configuration - ONLY needed if using Web Application credentials.
+Desktop Application credentials skip this step!

 http://localhost:8000/oauth2callback

 Default base URI is http://localhost:8000, customizable via environment variables (WORKSPACE_MCP_BASE_URI and WORKSPACE_MCP_PORT).
 Update the redirect URI in Google Cloud Console if you change these.
+With Desktop Application credentials, this step is not required.

 Configure Credentials